elenekat/Installing_FLASH/README.md

 ## easy ones:
 * C compiler and "make" utility
 * Fortran compiler
-* Python (you probably have it, or you can get it from python.org)
+* Python (you can get it from python.org if you don't have it already)

   to check if you have something you can type in terminal:
   ```bash which python```